UAV-Research-Centre-UGent/academic-kickstart/content/authors/hluong/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Postdoctoral Researchers
+- Professors
 ---

-Michiel Vlaminck received his PhD degree in Computer Science Engineering from Ghent University in 2020.
-Since then, he is working as a postdoctoral researcher at the UAV Research center of Ghent Univerity.
-He is currently working on the topic of 3D scene reconstruction using active depth sensors.
-His research focuses on applications in the domains of augmented reality, autonomous robots and UAV.
+Hiep Luong received his PhD degree in Computer Science Engineering from Ghent University in 2009.
+Currently he is working as a researcher and project manager in Image Processing and Interpretation (IPI), an imec research group at Ghent University.
+His research and expertise focus on image and real-time video processing for diverse fields such as HDR imaging, (bio-)medical imaging, depth and multi-view processing, and multi-sensor fusion for UAV and AR applications.